daemonio/dcalc/README.md

 dcalc
 =====

-dcalc is a bash script calculator with implicit radix convertion.
+dcalc is a bash script calculator with implicit radix conversion.
 This script uses the dc calculator as background to do all the math.

-Radix Convertion
+Radix Conversion
 ================

 Use 0x for hexadecimal, 0y for binary and 0o for octal.
 Decimal numbers does not need a prefix.